HyperionU/nota-set/Sources/Socials/History/WWII/Lesson 9.md

 ---

-## Hiroshima & Nagasaki, WWII's End
+## Hiroshima & Nagasaki

 * 6 Aug, 1945: US drops the first atomic bomb.
 The city of Hiroshima is obliterated.
 * 9 Aug, 1945: A second bomb is dropped on Nagasaki.
 The US threatens more, even though it's their last.
 * 15 Aug, 1945: The Japanese are forced to surrender.
 The destructive power is overwhelming.
 * 2 Sept, 1945: In Tokyo Bay, on the deck of the US Battleship Missouri, the Emperor signs the articles of surrender.
-* WWII is over.
+WWII is over.